Unity-Technologies/com.unity.probuilder/docs/docs/preferences/preferences.md

 <a id="bridge-perimeter-edges"></a>
 ### Bridge Perimeter Edges Only

-When enabled ProBuilder will not allow users to extrude edges from manifold edges.
+When enabled ProBuilder will not allow users to bridge closed edges.
 Disable to remove this restriction.

 ## Experimental